Crispy Chicken Salad with Sriracha Honey BBQ Dressing

 It’s a real salad, for real people who are feeling really burnt out on salads.
 You feelin’ my drift here?

-I don’t know about you, but lunches and dinners seem to get boring around here sometimes.
-You know when you make something way too many times and your burnt out and just looking for something NEW?
-I mean, we keep things light around lunchtime with a salad of some sort, but when you make the conscious decision to have salads for lunch 365 days out of the year, they seem to feel pretty monotonous, day in and day out.
+Lunches and dinners seem to get boring around here sometimes.
+We keep things light around lunchtime with a salad of some sort, but when you make the conscious decision to have salads for lunch 365 days out of the year, they seem to feel pretty monotonous, day in and day out.
 So to liven things up a little bit, I decided we needed a crispy chicken salad topped with sriracha honey bbq dressing.
 And guess what?

 It did the trick.